jupyterlab/jupyterlab/packages/faq-extension/faq.md

 ### How stable is JupyterLab?

-This Beta version of JupyterLab is ready for you to use!
-More specifically, it is characterized by:
+This Beta 1 version of JupyterLab is ready for you to use!
+Starting with this release, the JupyterLab Beta series of releases are characterized by:

-* Stable and featureful enough for daily usage by users.
+* Stable and featureful enough for daily usage.
 * Most of the commonly used features in the classic notebook are implemented.
 * Developer APIs that are approaching stability but still undergoing